Roasted Brussels Sprouts

 Today’s varieties are much milder, thanks to the dedicated efforts of Dutch food scientists who cross pollinated the older breeds of Brussels sprouts with newer strains.
 Through much trial and error, they came up with plants that yield a milder, and delicious flavor.

-Ingredients Needed to Make Roasted Brussels Sprouts
+Ingredients for Roasted Brussels Sprouts

 A Note on Buying Brussels Sprouts